 Government Shutdown: What Multifamily Borrowers Need to Know

-Unless an 11th hour agreement is reached, a Congressional impasse will trigger the first partial U.S. government shutdown in four years.
-Starting October 1, 2023, many non-essential federal government operations will be limited or suspended.
+Unless an 11th-hour agreement is reached, an impasse will trigger the first U.S. government shutdown since 2019.
+Starting December 21, 2024, many non-essential federal government operations will be limited or suspended, but most multifamily financing activities will not be disrupted.

 On the minds of multifamily borrowers are the agency programs most affecting them, including those offered by Fannie Mae and Freddie Mac (the Agencies), and the U.S. Department of Housing and Urban Development’s (HUD) Federal Housing Administration (FHA).
 While HUD and many other U.S. government departments will limit operations, organizations not reliant on Congressional appropriations, such as the Agencies, will continue functioning normally.